smarticu5/smarticu5.github.io/_posts/2024-02-21-Homelab-Ingress.md

 Last week I deployed [UptimeKuma](https://github.com/louislam/uptime-kuma) as a dashboard, hosted as an add-on to Home Assistant.
 This meant it was outside my Kubernetes cluster, as Home Assistant runs on its own machine.
 I also run a couple of other services extra-cluster, and until recently handled their own TLS manually.
 This meant running cronjobs on a schedule on each device, and issuing a number of certificates which were likely not fully required.

-After some digging I realised that Kubernetes supports [ExternalName Services](https://kubernetes.io/docs/concepts/services-networking/service/#externalname), which are basically in-cluster MX records.
+After some digging I realised that Kubernetes supports [ExternalName Services](https://kubernetes.io/docs/concepts/services-networking/service/#externalname), which are basically in-cluster CNAME records.
 This means you can create a service in cluster which can be reached through your ingress/load balancer of choice, and have cert-manager still provision certificates.
 There's still technically cleartext or non-trusted TLS happening between the cluster and that end service but for my homelab non-production needs, this is an accepted risk.

 Setting this up was relatively trivial.
 I created a service that points to my Home Assistant Device: